Your First Clinic Visit

 The Nurse Coordinator/Clinic RN will introduce the CF team members that will be caring for your child.
 Mary or Liz will explain each of the team member’s roles and provide you with contact information for them.
 A patient binder will be given to your family to keep all the clinic visit materials in an organized fashion (for example: educational flyers, laboratory results, research information).
 All families are encouraged to bring this binder along with you to all clinic visits and/or to any other medical appointments.

 A new patient teaching booklet and DVD about Cystic Fibrosis is distributed at the first visit.
 Families’ are encouraged to read through the materials, jot down questions they may have, and ask them at their next clinic visit.
-Parents are discouraged from browsing the internet for information about CF. Parents are encouraged to call the Mary or Liz with any questions that may arise once they leave the visit and before returning to the CF Center for their follow-up visit.
+Parents are discouraged from browsing the internet for information about CF. Parents are encouraged to call the CF Nurse line at 650-736-1359 with any questions that may arise once you leave the visit and before returning to the CF Center for follow-up visit.

 On your newborn’s first visit, I will begin by introducing myself to your family.
 I’ll let you know that I am a Respiratory Therapist and I am here to help with education about nebulizer use and airway clearance therapy for home.
 I’ll also assist with obtaining the equipment needed for these treatments.
 As their child gets older, I will be performing spirometry on them.
 Spirometry is a painless measurement of lung volume and flow.
 Finally, I will be obtaining a sputum specimen by placing a suction catheter through the nose and into the lungs of their child.
 We will be periodically checking for bacteria in the lungs by suctioning for the first six months.
 When their child is six months old we will get sputum with a throat gag, similar to the test for Strep throat.